 - Walter Fee Outstanding Young Engineer Award, IEEE Power Engineering Society, 1993.

 Public Service Honors

 - Main developer of the PowerWorld Simulator computer package, and principal founder of PowerWorld Corporation.
-PowerWorld Corporation, which is currently located in the UIUC Research Park, has nine full-time employees including four UIUC PhDs, 1994-Present.
+PowerWorld Corporation, which is currently located in the UIUC Research Park, has eleven full-time employees including five UIUC PhDs, 1994-Present.